Speak to Our Dog Bite Attorney in Los Angeles Today

 - The age of the dog bite.

-A personal injury attorney Los Angeles will make it clear to you that compensation is meant to make you whole again.
-Essentially it's a total estimate of the number of financial damages that would put you back into the position you were in before the dog bite occurred.
-Some of the most common types of compensation include:
+An attorney that is well-versed in cases pertaining to unforeseen puncture wounds will make it clear to you that compensation is meant to make you whole again.
+It's an estimate of the number of financial damages that would put you back into the position you were in before the dog bite occurred.
+Some of the most common types include:

-The settlement process is best defined as a series of discussions between you and the owner of the dog.
-This will usually happen shortly after the case is filed.
-You may find yourself in discussions in the days leading up to the jury deciding a verdict.
-Each case is different in how long the settlement discussions go on until an agreeable amount is decided on.
+The settlement process is best defined as a series of discussions between you and the owner of the dog's legal counsel.
+It usually happens shortly after the case is filed.
+You may find that litigation will continue the days leading up to the jury deciding a verdict.
+Because each circumstance is different per client, the time it'll take before reaching an agreeable amount will vary.

 Initial Settlement Offer

 In many cases, the dog's owner will have homeowner's insurance.
-Therefore, the insurance company will provide you with an initial settlement offer.
-You should always have this reviewed by a Los Angeles dog bite lawyer to ensure that it's in your best interests.
-In most cases, the first offer from the insurance company is not even close to the compensation that you rightfully deserve.
-Don't get caught up in the allure of having instant money to pay for medical bills.
+The insurance company will provide you with an initial settlement offer for your injuries, pain and suffering.
+Make sure to have it reviewed by a lawyer to ensure that it's in your best interests.
+Try not to get caught up in the allure of having instant money to pay for medical bills.
 You'll likely find yourself short-changed later on down the road.

 Demand Letter Issuance

-If you refuse the initial settlement offer, your dog bite attorney Los Angeles will send a demand letter to the insurance company.
-This is essentially a letter of intent letting them know that you do plan on filing a lawsuit against the insurance company.
+If you refuse the initial settlement offer, your attorney will send a demand letter to the insurance company.
+It is essentially a letter of intent letting them know that you plan on filing a lawsuit.
 In most cases, the insurance company will provide another settlement offer at a more reasonable amount.
 You can choose to accept this or proceed with your case.

 Filing A Lawsuit

-Second, you'll want to hire a well-respected lawyer.
-A lawyer is familiar with the law, what cases are worth, and how to go about getting you a high settlement amount.
-It's never a good idea to try and go your case alone as insurance companies tend to offer lower settlement offers to unrepresented victims.
+- Second, you'll want to hire a well-respected lawyer that is familiar with the law, and knows how to go about getting you a high settlement amount.